besttime-app/BestTime-Documentation/source/includes/_queryendpointsday.md

 The 'query day' endpoint is used to retrieve all analysis from an existing forecast for a specific day of the week.

 - **venue_id** `string` <span style="color:orange">REQUIRED</span>
  The unique ID for the venue.
-The venue_id can be retrieved from a 'new forecast' endpoint response, or by the 'forecast list' endpoint which shows all previously forecasted venues.
+The venue_id can be retrieved from a 'new forecast' endpoint response, or by the 'all venues' endpoint which shows all previously forecasted venues.
  &nbsp;
 - **day_int** `int` <span style="color:orange">REQUIRED</span>
  Day of the week.
 Range `0` (Monday) to `6` (Sunday).